How to enable Windows Projected File System on Windows 10

 Tero Alhonen also noticed this change and shared the screenshot above with the whole world on Twitter.

-However, we’re not 100% sure that this new mechanism relies on the architecture from the XP era.
-For example, Walking Cat suggests that Microsoft renamed the GVFS (Git Virtual File System) to ProjF (Windows Projected Filesystem).
+On the other hand, Walking Cat suggests that Microsoft renamed the GVFS (Git Virtual File System) to ProjF (Windows Projected Filesystem).

 Anyway, we’ll dig more into this and update the article as soon as new information is available.